- Plan your visit

 Has your child ever wondered what it would be like to be a zoo keeper or a vet?
 Do they love animals?

 In our Keeper Kids indoor playspace, kids can immerse themselves in role-play and exploration.
-Our fun range of activities is designed to stimulate the imagination and nurture a connection with the natural world through play-based learning.
+Our fun range of activities are designed to stimulate the imagination and nurture a connection with the natural world through play-based learning.
 Kids can also have fun outdoors in the Researchers Garden.
 We run daily programs in the form of stories, craft, music, movement, researching, and animal encounters.

 The Keeper Kids experience